 Advantages

-Among all of the asynchronous standards mentioned above this standard offers the maximum data rate. • Apart from that special hardware for avoiding bus contention and, assets.
-Differences between the various standards at a glance

-• A higher receiver input impedance with lower Driver load impedances are its other
+- Among all of the asynchronous standards mentioned above this standard offers the maximum data rate. - Apart from that special hardware for avoiding bus contention and, - A higher receiver input impedance with lower Driver load impedances are its other assets.